-It is the responsibility of the PI or his/her authorised designee to give each subject, prior to enrolment in the study, full and adequate verbal and written information regarding all aspects of the clinical study that are relevant to the subject's decision to participate throughout the study, e.g. explain the purpose and procedures of the study, the duration and number of expected participants, possible risks involved, and the opinion of the IEC.
-The subject shall be informed that the participation is confidential and voluntary and that the subject has the right to withdraw from the study at any time, without any effect on his/her future medical care, treatment or benefits to which the subject is otherwise entitled.
+It is the responsibility of the PI or his/her authorised designee to give each subject prior to inclusion in the study, full and adequate verbal and written information regarding all aspects of the clinical study that are relevant to the subject's decision to participate throughout the study, e.g. explain the purpose and procedures of the study, the duration and number of expected participants, possible risks involved, and the opinion of the IEC.
+The subject shall be informed that the participation is confidential and voluntary and that the subject has the right to withdraw from the study at any time, without any affect on his/her future medical care, treatment or benefits to which the subject is otherwise entitled.
 The information shall be provided in a language clearly and fully understandable to the subject.
 The subject shall be given sufficient time to read and understand the informed consent form and to consider participation in the study.
-Before any study-related activities are performed, the informed consent form shall be personally signed and dated by the subject and the PI or his/her authorised designee responsible for conducting the informed consent process.
-The consent includes information that data will be collected, recorded, processed, and may be transferred to other, EU or non-EU, countries.
+Before any study-related activities are performed, the informed consent form shall be presonally signed and dated by the subject and the PI or delegated Investigator.
+The consent includes information that data will be collected, recorded, processed, and may be transferred to other EU or non-EU countries.
 The data will not contain any information that can be used to identify any subject.